Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 1

 For microsoldering, connect to a large monitor (24"+).
-The extra screen real estate makes a huge difference for tiny components.
+The extra screen real estate makes a huge difference.

 2

 The ring light can cause glare on shiny boards.
-Tilt the scope slightly or reduce brightness to improve contrast.
+Tilt the scope slightly or reduce brightness.

 3